 Be Consistent With Uploading Your Videos

 The internet is fast-paced, and its memory is short.
 If you only upload a few times a year, your channel may never get the large following you want.
-Your videos should come out on a consistent schedule so that your subscribed audience can come to expect and anticipate them.
+Your gaming videos should come out on a consistent schedule so that your subscribed audience can come to expect and anticipate them.

-Here is a useful tip: the best time to upload to youtube is early afternoons on weekdays, and in the morning on weekends.
+Here is a useful tip: the best time to upload to YouTube is early afternoons on weekdays, and in the morning on weekends.

 It helps to have content ready to go at least once a week and upload it during those windows to ensure you get the most views right away.
 If you’re just starting out, it’s better to have several weeks’ worth of content filmed and edited BEFORE you start uploading.
-That way you’ll be sure you have something for your audience ready while you’re filming future content.
+That way, you’ll be sure you have something for your audience ready while you’re filming future content.
 It’s a lot less stressful that way.

 Create An Intro and An Outro

-In short, both how you start a gaming video, as well as how you finish, will determine the lasting impression you leave your viewers.
+In short, both how you start a gaming video, as well as how you finish, will determine the lasting impression you leave on your viewers.

 Make Custom Thumbnails And Titles

-When creating a thumbnail, it’s important to remember that half of the people using youtube do so through a mobile device.
+When creating a thumbnail, it’s important to remember that half of the people using YouTube do so through a mobile device.
 Any text you use should be large, images eye-catching, and descriptive of the best part of the video.
 Also, make sure you keep the thumbnails stylistically similar enough that your followers can tell each video belongs to the same channel.

 As far as titles are concerned, it’s best to hint at the content of the video without spoiling it.
-A title such as “I dropped and broke my new system” and an image of the broken system tells the whole story, so why watch the video?
+A title such as “I dropped and broke my new system” and an image of the broken system tell the whole story, so why watch the video?
 But a title like “I made a TERRIBLE mistake!” only hints at the story, and the capitalized word is more eye-catching.

 All of this is a skill that takes some practice to master.
 But making great custom thumbnails and titles will help you make sure as many people click on your videos as possible.